COVID-19 Information

 JOB OUTLOOK

-Central Processing Technicians can expect good job growth of about 9% through 2030, which is faster than the national average for all occupations
+The projected Central Processing job growth rate is 8% from 2018-2028, which is faster than the national average for all occupations.

-This growth might be because of an aging population, who now need more healthcare services
+This growth might be because of an aging population, who now need more healthcare services, For more information on Central Processing Technicians visit www.bls.gov

 PAY